|Other healthcare resources|

 Contains abstracts of systematic reviews and randomised controlled trials relevant to occupational therapy.
 Trials from a wide range of sources have been critically appraised and rated to help you to judge their quality and usefulness.

-Freely available physiotherapy evidence database developed to give physiotherapists and others rapid access details of RCTs in physiotherapy.
+PEDro (Physiotherapy Evidence Database) is a freely available physiotherapy evidence database developed to give physiotherapists and others rapid access details of RCTs in physiotherapy.
 Most trials on the database have been rated for quality.

 Produced by the American Psychological Association.
 Indexes over 2000 international journals to provide comprehensive coverage of psychology and allied fields.
+For training materials and help guides on using the new version of this database, click here.

 PubMed is a freely available premier biomedical database produced by the National Library of Medicine (USA).
 It comprises of Medline (1966 onwards) and Old Medline (1950-1965).
 It indexes over 4800 journals covering the fields of medicine, nursing, dentistry, veterinary medicine, the health care system and preclinical sciences.